apiato/documentation/docs/core-features/code-generator.md

-  php artisan apiato:generate:migration        Create an "empty" migration file for a Container php artisan apiato:generate:model            Create a new Model class php artisan apiato:generate:notification     Create a new Notification class php artisan apiato:generate:readme           Create a README file for a Container php artisan apiato:generate:repository       Create a new Repository class php artisan apiato:generate:request          Create a new Request class php artisan apiato:generate:route            Create a new Route class php artisan apiato:generate:seeder           Create a new Seeder class php artisan apiato:generate:serviceprovider  Create a ServiceProvider for a Container php artisan apiato:generate:subaction        Create a new SubAction class php artisan apiato:generate:task             Create a Task file for a Container php artisan apiato:generate:test:functional  Create a Functional Test file.
+  php artisan apiato:generate:migration        Create an "empty" migration file for a Container php artisan apiato:generate:model            Create a new Model class php artisan apiato:generate:notification     Create a new Notification class php artisan apiato:generate:policy           Create a new Policy class php artisan apiato:generate:readme           Create a README file for a Container php artisan apiato:generate:repository       Create a new Repository class php artisan apiato:generate:request          Create a new Request class php artisan apiato:generate:route            Create a new Route class php artisan apiato:generate:seeder           Create a new Seeder class php artisan apiato:generate:provider         Create a ServiceProvider, MiddlewareProvider or an EventProvider for a Container php artisan apiato:generate:subaction        Create a new SubAction class php artisan apiato:generate:task             Create a Task file for a Container php artisan apiato:generate:test:functional  Create a Functional Test file.